Tennis: Ruud goes for another title in South America

 (Reuters) - Norwegian Casper Ruud turned back Spain’s Albert Ramos-Vinolas to qualify for his second final in a month at the Chile Open on Saturday.

-The 21-year-old, champion in Buenos Aires two weeks ago, topped Ramos-Vinolas 7-6(5) 6-2 in Santiago to set up a meeting with the winner of Saturday’s second semi-final between Brazil’s Thiago Seyboth Wild and Renzo Olivo of Argentina.
+The 21-year-old, champion in Buenos Aires two weeks ago, topped Ramos-Vinolas 7-6(5) 6-2 in Santiago to set up a meeting with Brazil’s Thiago Seyboth Wild, who defeated Renzo Olivo of Argentina 6-1 6-3 in the second semi-final.

 “I enjoy coming to South America so much.
 It’s been a special place for me, really,” Ruud said.
 “Last year I broke into the Top 100, now I’m playing two finals. ...
 This is very nice to end the swing.”